-Replacing a first Trocadero Palace dating from 1878, the Palais de Chaillot was built in 1937 by architects Carlu, Boileau and Azema.
+Replacing a first controversial Trocadero Palace dating from 1878, the Palais de Chaillot was built in 1937 by architects Carlu, Boileau and Azema.
 It was one of the highlights of the 1937 Paris International Exhibition (picture).
 Two years before World War Two broke out, this World Exhibition, the last in Paris until today, was the dramatic stage of a prestige showdown between the USSR and Nazi Germany (picture).

-The Palais de Chaillot and Musee art moderne are the main legacies of Paris 1937 international exhibition.
+The Palais de Chaillot and the Musee Art Moderne near-by are the main legacies of Paris 1937 international exhibition.

 In Palais de Chaillot, the Maritime Museum, Musee de l'Homme and Cite de l'Architecture can be visited.
 The Cafe Carlu is open to all.
 Entrance by Cite de l'Architecture.